WakiMak/trentent.github.io-forked/_posts/2016-06-17-citrix-netscaler-load-balancing-options-with-xml-brokers.md

 <img class="aligncenter size-full wp-image-1510" src="http://theorypc.ca/wp-content/uploads/2016/06/image004.png" alt="image004" width="625" height="381" srcset="http://theorypc.ca/wp-content/uploads/2016/06/image004.png 625w, http://theorypc.ca/wp-content/uploads/2016/06/image004-300x183.png 300w" sizes="(max-width: 625px) 100vw, 625px" />

-From this we can see the ‘load’ switch servers between the WSCTXZDC301T and WSCTXAPP301T.
+From this we can see the 'load' switch servers between the WSCTXZDC301T and WSCTXAPP301T.
 This is NOT load balancing, but the Netscaler failing over when \*it\* does not receive a reply from the XML monitor within 5000ms.
 The performance with PERSISTENCE set to SOURCEIP is no better than a single server for servicing requests.

 Loading the Webinterface with requests: